 Should you buy a pulse oximeter?

-If you don’t have any underlying respiratory issues and have never used one before, you shouldn’t really need to buy a pulse oximeter.
+If you don’t have any underlying respiratory issues and have never used one before, you may not need a pulse oximeter.
 It’s best to only use one if advised by your doctor.

 Professor Chris Hui, clinical assistant professor at Hong Kong University and honorary consultant in respiratory and critical care medicine at the Royal Free Hospital London, says pulse oximeters can be useful monitoring and early-alert devices for self-monitoring at home.
 This is dependent on them being given to the right groups of patients, such as those who are vulnerable, prone to respiratory failure, suffer from a chronic respiratory condition, or require oxygen therapy at home.

-The reading won’t be that useful without input from a medical professional, and if you haven’t used one before you may do it incorrectly or misinterpret the results.
+Some doctors have now suggested buying one and testing your oxygen levels as a precaution, but the reading may be less useful without prior guidance from a medical professional, and if you haven’t used one before you may do it incorrectly or misinterpret the results.